 The capital of Northern Ireland, buzzing Belfast is one example of Great British beauty.
 It’s home to the well-known and much-loved Irish hospitality and has a lot more history than meets the eye.
 It’s the rawness of this city that makes it so popular and its complete transformation over recent years has enabled it to appear on the radars of many discerning travellers.
 As you walk through the centre of Belfast, you can see the history of its turbulent past and riots that once happened here but don’t let that distract you from the community full of fresh life.

-We spoke to Jacqueline, part of the team at Irish travel blog Connolly Cove.
-She told us why Belfast is such an exciting travel destination: “Over the last few years, Belfast has emerged into a very exciting and modern city to visit, where you’ll find world-class attractions such as the Titanic Museum, an incredible food scene and a rich history and culture to soak up.
+We had a chat with Jacqueline, part of the Connolly Cove Irish travel blog team.
+She said, “Over the last few years, Belfast has emerged into a very exciting and modern city to visit, where you’ll find world-class attractions such as the Titanic Museum, an incredible food scene and a rich history and culture to soak up.